FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 tag: Learning Flux
 ---

-This is a beginner level tutorial for generating hand-written digits using a [Deep Convolutional Generative Adversial Network](https://arxiv.org/pdf/1511.06434.pdf)
+This is a beginner level tutorial for generating images hand-written digits using a [Deep Convolutional Generative Adversial Network](https://arxiv.org/pdf/1511.06434.pdf).
+This tutorial has been largely influced by the [TensorFlow tutorial on DCGAN](https://www.tensorflow.org/tutorials/generative/dcgan).

 ## What are GANs?
+[Generative Adversial Neural Netoworks or simply GANs](https://arxiv.org/abs/1406.2661) introduced by Goodfellow et. al

+There are two models involved in a GAN:

+- The generator a.k.a the artist learns the art of generating(drawing) images.
+- The discriminator is an art critic that learns to tell real images apart from fakes.

+As you have already guessed, the generator and discriminatore by their definition act's against each other.
+During training, the generator progressively becomes better at creating images that look real, while the discriminator becomes better at telling them apart.
+The process reaches equilibrium when the discriminator can no longer distinguish real images from fakes.

 ## Setup